 List of Sputtering Targets for Low Radiation Building Glass

-Low-E (low radiation coated glass) building glass, which is coated with silver film or fluorine doped tin oxide film on the surface of the glass, uses the film to reflect far infrared rays, to achieve the purpose of heat insulation and heat preservation.
-Low radiation building glass has the effects of high visible light transmittance (natural lighting), low reflection (low light pollution), low ultraviolet and near infrared transmittance (shading).
+Low-E (low radiation coated glass) building glass, coated with silver film or fluorine-doped tin oxide film on the glass's surface, uses the film to reflect far infrared rays to achieve the purpose of heat insulation and heat preservation.
+Low radiation building glass has the effects of high visible light transmittance (natural lighting), low reflection (low light pollution), low ultraviolet, and near-infrared transmittance (shading).

 Vacuum magnetron sputtering coating

 Low-E coated hollow glass has the lowest radiation rate (0.08 ~ 0.15), which can effectively reduce the loss of indoor heat energy, so it is the best lighting energy-saving system.
 The sputtering targets for coating are mainly large plane targets and spray / cast rotating targets.

 List of sputtering targets for low radiation building glass

 Many sputtering targets can be used for architectural glass coatings, such as Ag, Ni / Cr, Sn (SnO2 film), Ti / TiO2 (TiO2 film), Zn (ZnO film), Si / SiAl (SiN film), ZnAl, ZnSn, ZnSnSb, Cr, Nb, Nb2O5 and other sputtering targets, as follows:

 Silver Sputtering Target